Must-Know Basics to Improve Your Tablet Drawing Experience

 For artists that draw from the elbow

 Large strokes require you to use your entire arm to draw.
-Such lines could become 30cm in size, but buying a huge commercial-grade tablet isn’t realistic.
-Instead, just find a large drawing tablet.
+Such lines could become 30 cm long, but buying a huge commercial-grade LCD tablet isn’t realistic.
+Instead, just find a large drawing tablet without a screen.

 Pen strokes on a large tablet should match well with the cursor movement on a 15-inch monitor.